-Heaters are great for keeping you warm, but they can also be dangerous if not used correctly.
+Heaters are great for keeping you warm but can also be dangerous if used incorrectly.
 Make sure you have a heater that is rated for enclosed areas.

 You should never run the heater when you’re sleeping.
 Only run the heater when you are in the tent and awake.

 And, of course, never run a propane heater inside your tent without proper ventilation.
 Carbon monoxide poisoning can be deadly.

 Carbon monoxide detectors are a powerful accessory for your camping gear if you use a propane tent heater.

 Heaters are a great way to stay warm but use them safely and responsibly.